-Forty-one members met together for their first Sabbath worship on March 16, 1957.
+Forty-one people met together for their first Sabbath worship on March 16, 1957.
 That first meeting was held in the home of John Sickler, in Burtonsville.
-Sabbath school was well-attended with 19 present in the Kindergarten Division, 12 in the Junior Division, and 41 in the Adult Division.
+Sabbath school was well-attended with 19 children in the Kindergarten Division, 12 in the Junior Division, and 41 in the Adult Division.
 That very first Sabbath school, with 31 children present, began the Atholton tradition of priority ministry to young people.

 Twenty-two people were called to order on April 4, 1957, for a business meeting to organize the new church corporation.
 Thus began the first Seventh-day Adventist presence in Howard County, Maryland.
 Those 22 people could never have envisioned the many lives that would be touched by their sacrifice and commitment.